xptree/LightNE/README.md

 # LightNE

+Code for SIGMOD 2021 submission *LightNE: A Lightweight Graph Processing System for Network Embedding*.

-LightNE is in the LightNE directory.
+LightNE algorithm is in the LightNE directory.

 ## Dependencies Installation